Why Human Guidance Matters in Collaborative Vibe Coding: Results

 To further explore what drove differences in the outcomes of human and AI instructions, we next analyzed the text of the instructions.
 Fig. \ref{fig:figure3}A shows representative examples of human and AI instructions.
 Human instructions are typically short and goal-directed.
-In contrast, AI instructions are much longer and more complex.
-They often contain exhaustive descriptions of visual attributes, including fine-grained details about texture, lighting, color gradients, facial features, and animal-specific anatomical properties.
+In contrast, AI instructions are much longer and more complex, often containing exhaustive descriptions of visual attributes, including fine-grained details about texture, lighting, color gradients, facial features, and animal-specific anatomical properties.

-We next quantified semantic differences between human and AI instructions.
-We converted all instructions into sentence embeddings using GPT text-embedding-3-small and projected them into a two-dimensional space using UMAP (\cite{mcinnes2018umap}; Fig. \ref{fig:figure3}B).
+To compare the semantic differences between human and AI instructions, we converted all instructions into sentence embeddings using GPT text-embedding-3-small and projected them into a two-dimensional space using UMAP (\cite{mcinnes2018umap}; Fig. \ref{fig:figure3}B).
 Human instructions form a single dense semantic cluster, indicating high consistency across targets and iterations.
-In contrast, AI instructions split into multiple target-specific clusters.
+In contrast, AI instructions are split into multiple target-specific clusters.
 This suggests that humans reuse a shared, task-oriented language across different targets, while AI treats each target animal image as a separate descriptive problem.
-Fig. \ref{fig:figure3}B, show TF–IDF word clouds \citep{leskovec2020mining} demonstrating this phenomenon.
-Human word clouds are dominated by general action words such as ``make'', ``add'', ``body'', and ``head'' which are reused across targets.
-AI word clouds contain many target-specific and highly descriptive terms.
+Fig. \ref{fig:figure3}B shows TF–IDF word clouds \citep{leskovec2020mining} demonstrating this phenomenon.
+Human word clouds are dominated by general action words such as ``make'', ``body'', and ``head'' which are reused across targets.
+AI word clouds contain more target-specific and descriptive terms, for example, using words ``soft'', ``slightly'' frequently and using ``fur'' for cat and ``tongue'' for dog.
 We then computed, across animal categories, the cosine similarity with average instruction embeddings.
-Human instructions showed higher similarities across categories (mean similarity M=0.841, $\text{CI}_{95\%}$=[0.828, 0.854]) compared with AI instructions (M=0.779, $\text{CI}_{95\%}$=[0.761, 0.794]).
-The difference was significant ($\Delta$=0.062, $p$<0.001, Cohen’s $d$=1.162).
+Human instructions showed higher similarities across categories (mean similarity $M=.84$, $\text{CI}_{95\%}$=[.83, .85]) compared with AI instructions ($M=.78$, $\text{CI}_{95\%}$=[.76, .79]).
+The difference was significant ($\Delta=.06$, $p<.001$, $d=1.16$).